ddavid-evdy/miscR/README.md

 # miscR

-This package can be accessed directly from R, without an additional coercion.
+This package can be accessed directly from R, without any additional coercion.
 Simply copy and paste the following commands into your R console and run:

 install.packages("devtools")